-NO_x emissions in tonnes per year
+$NO_x$ emissions in tonnes per year

-Ambitious EV scenario Percent change in NO_v emissions per year from Baseline
+Ambitious EV scenario Percent change in NOv emissions per year from Baseline

 Figure 10.
-Gridded NO_x emissions from road transport.
+Gridded $NO_x$ emissions from road transport.
 Results for the Ambitious EV scenario are shown as percent changes in emissions from the Baseline scenario for the same year.
-This map is presented without prejudice as to the status of or sovereignty over any territory, the delimitation of international frontiers and boundaries, and the name of any territory, city, or area.

 Unlike road transportation, power sector emissions tend to be concentrated around locations where there are significant thermal power capacities, such as the northern and eastern parts of the country (Figure 11).
 The northern part of India is a major demand center and the eastern part is the location of several large coal mines.
-In the REF scenario, increased power demand due to vehicle electrification could result in slightly higher NO_x emissions (median 5%) from power plants across India compared to the Baseline under the conservative assumption that coal power plants are the main source of electricity for EVs.
-However, coal power plant retirements and/or tighter emissions controls in the IEC, CP, and COM scenarios could lead to substantial net reductions in power plant NO_x emissions across the country, with only a handful of locations projected to see modest increases in power plant NO_x emissions.
-In the COM scenario in 2040, all grid cells would see net reductions in combined power and road transport NO_x emissions.
+In the REF scenario, increased power demand due to vehicle electrification could result in slightly higher NOx emissions (median 5%) from power plants across India compared to the Baseline under the conservative assumption that coal power plants are the main source of electricity for EVs.
+However, coal power plant retirements and/or tighter emissions controls in the IEC, CP, and COM scenarios could lead to substantial net reductions in power plant NOx emissions across the country, with only a handful of locations projected to see modest increases in power plant NOx emissions.
+In the COM scenario in 2040, all grid cells would see net reductions in combined power and road transport NOx emissions.

 Figure 11.
-Gridded NO_x emissions from power plants.
+Gridded $NO_x$ emissions from power plants.
 Results for the REF, IEC, CP, and COM scenarios are shown as percent changes in emissions from the Baseline scenario for the same year.
-This map is presented without prejudice as to the status of or sovereignty over any territory, the delimitation of international frontiers and